You are here: HomeTibet Tours8 Days Nyingchi Peach Blossom Festival Tour

 Day 8 Lhasa Departure (B)

-Today is free for you until your tour guide transfer you to the airport in time for your flight or drop you off at Lhasa train station.
+Today is free for you until your tour guide and private driver transfer you to the airport in time for your flight or drop you off at Lhasa train station.

 Tips of today: 1) please pack your luggage carefully, especially for small things like camera charger, power adaptor, mobile phone, phone charger, wallet and towel; 2) if your flight is arranged in the afternoon, please make sure you check out the hotel before 12pm.